Charlottekh/Charlottekh.github.io/cmdline_course.md

 <img src="assets/images/cheatsheet.png" alt="Photo" hspace="20" />

+I used git at my previous workplace so this was something I was familiar with already.
+Connecting to a remote server however was new, and I expect to need it during my studies!
+That was useful to learn.

 ## <font color="pink"> Module 5: Building Webpages using GitHub Pages </font>

 You are currently looking at the result of module 5.
 This module teaches you how to build webpages using Markdown and Jekyll.
 I am now capable of setting up a GitHub page, starting a local server using Jekyll and pushing my work to GitHub.